Angular2Guy/AngularAndSpring/README.md

 [Monitoring Spring Boot with Prometheus and Grafana](https://ordina-jworks.github.io/monitoring/2020/11/16/monitoring-spring-prometheus-grafana.html)

 To test the setup the application has to be started and the Docker Images for Prometheus and Grafana have to be started and configured.
 The scripts 'runGraphana.sh' and 'runPrometheus.sh' can be used as a starting point.
 The Spring Actuator configuration shows primarily the http performance and the Gc pauses.
-More metrics can be enabled.
+More metrics can be enabled in the application.properties file.

 ## Setup